 Here are some recent developments and changes to our operation:

-• In support of decisions of local school districts, effective Monday, March 16, our Kids Stop, Creation Station, Schools Out and Early Education Center will be closed for the week.
+• In support of decisions of local school districts, effective Monday, March 16, our Kids Stop, Creation Station, Y Academy and Early Education Center will be closed for the week.
 We will update any changes beyond that week.
 This is to honor the CDC’s guidelines of social distancing of large groups as one way to help prevent the spread of the illness and not due to an immediate concern of active COVID-19 in the schools.
 All other classes will continue to run as scheduled.

 • We will not be honoring guest passes or Nationwide Membership until further notice.